 Normally, outdoor fabrics are not meant to be machine washable.
 It can remove the protective coatings that help keep them from fading in the sun and molding in the damp.
 However, these placemats are not meant to be left out in the elements for days on end, so fading and molding aren’t the huge concerns they might be with pillows or cushions left out all season.
 We cut several smallish (about 9″ x 12″) swatches and washed and dried them several times.
 They turned out great.

 Plus, the surface of outdoor fabrics tends to resist dirt and grime and can often simply be spot cleaned.
 However, if you plan on inviting Cousin Ernie over for the annual rib barbecue, you might consider having him eat on a towel instead of one of these.

 If you’re new to working with outdoor fabrics, you may also want to take a look at our tutorial outlining some basic outdoor fabric care facts.

 We originally used fabrics from the Premier Prints and Richloom Solarium indoor/outdoor collections.
-Each season brings new and different options.
+Each season brings new and different options from which to choose.

 Each placemat finishes at approximately 20″ wide x 14″ high.
 The pocket finishes at approximately 5″ wide x 6″ high.